Содержание

 mkdir ~/Documents

-To create a new, empty file named myfile.txt
+To create a new, empty file named myfile.txt in

-the Documents
+the Documents directory, enter

 touch ~/Documents/myfile.txt